michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 In case you want to discuss an 'issue', or, have a brilliant idea for a 'pull request', I ask you to read the related units in the README.md.

-In addition, it will be helpful to know your hardware platform, Windows version builds, the issue-related 'pyenv virtualenvs' and 'pip freeze' listings.
+> IMPORTANT NOTE: When discussing a functional issue with me on GitHub, words means nearly nothing.
+Always support your bug descriptions with console terminal output.

-Don't forget to exclude confidential and person-related data from your contribution.
+> IMPORTANT NOTE: Don't forget to exclude confidential and person-related data from your contribution.

 [![github](https://img.shields.io/badge/GitHub-Pyenv%20Virtualenv%20Windows%20|%201.2-2040A0)](https://github.com/michaelpaulkorthals/pyenv-virtualenv-windows)